-45. Murder mystery
+Murder mystery event

-46. Dance off
+Dance off night

-A fun option for your restaurant, invite local dance schools for a friendly competition or encourage your diners to moonwalk their way to the top of the leaderboard.
+A fun option for your restaurant, invite local dance schools for a friendly competition or encourage your guests to moonwalk their way to the top of the leaderboard.

 If they have a high profile, you could arrange VIP meet-and-greets and even name a dish after them.
-Madonna-macaroons sound delicious.
+Madonna macaroons sound delicious.

-48. Backyard games
+Backyard games night

 Beer pong, flip cup, and cornhole are some classic games that your customers will love.
 Bring back memories of university and college days to grow your customer loyalty.

-49. Live music
+Live music night